mojohealy/digital-garden/_pages/index.md

 If you don't have access, you can get the author's original manuscript from [my website](https://mojohealy.com/publication/healy-etal-2020/).

 ### Stroll around my mind garden of the article:
 There is no specific way to read this website.
 You just need to click links to navigate as purposefully or as randumbly as you please.

-You can also view this website as a [[graph]], to see how each topic connects to the others.
+You can also see the website presented as a graph, showing the links between each note, at the bottom of each page.

 The best way to get into the ins and outs of the article might be through the component parts of the title: [[mapping]] [[graduate employability]] and [[career development]] in [[higher education research]]: A [[citation network analysis]].